TriStaRvOiD/Dice-App-iOS/README.md

 A native iOS dice app, created as a part of The App Brewery's Complete App Development Bootcamp.
 Their course can be found at [www.appbrewery.co](https://www.appbrewery.co/)

+## License

+This application's code is available under a GPL v3 license.
+This excludes the icons, fonts, logos, assets and animations used.